vic-lsh/imdb-analytics/README.md

 A work in progress.
 More documentation on the way!

+## Learning goals

+Originally intended to be a lightweight IMDb scraper, this project has evolved into a microservices learning experience.
+In this project, I hope to learn more about:

+- Microservices architectural design
+    - Designation of responsibilities
+    - Well-defined data flows (Istios)
+    - Abstraction of common infrastructure
+    - etc.
+- Docker containerization
+- Inter-container communication (RESTful vs. RPC)
+- Container orchestration (Kubernetes)
+- Golang and its advantages in concurrency
+- CI / CD

 ## Getting started

 Please follow the following commands to test the application.
 Some of the following instructions are mac/linux specific.